langbot-app/Langbot-Wiki/docs/en/deploy/pipelines/readme.md

 <img width="400px" src="/assets/image/zh/deploy/pipelines/edit_pipeline_ai.png" alt="edit_pipeline" />

-You can also choose to use external LLMOps platforms such as `Dify`, [`Alibaba Cloud Bailian`](https://www.aliyun.com/product/bailian?source=5176.29345612&userCode=ys4ad8gs).
+You can also choose to use external LLMOps platforms such as `Dify`, [`n8n`](https://n8n.io/).
 In this case, the models, prompts, tools, and other resources used will be provided by the LLMOps platform.

 <img width="400px" src="/assets/image/zh/deploy/pipelines/more_runner.png" alt="more_runner" />

-- For detailed steps on connecting to Dify, you can [refer to the tutorial](/en/workshop/dify-service-api.html).
+- For detailed steps on connecting to Dify, you can [refer to the tutorial](/en/deploy/pipelines/dify.html).
+- For detailed steps on connecting to n8n, you can [refer to the tutorial](/en/deploy/pipelines/n8n.html).

 ### Conversation Variables

-When using Dify or Alibaba Cloud Bailian, LangBot explicitly passes the following parameters, which you can add to the start node of the Dify workflow:
+When using external LLMOps platforms, LangBot explicitly passes the following parameters, which you can add to the start node of the LLMOps platform workflow (the image below is an example of Dify):

 - `user_message_text`: The plain text of the user message
 - `session_id`: User session ID, `person_<id>` for private chat, `group_<id>` for group chat